Rapid Response Opportunities

 Rapid response opportunities have an internal deadline under 60 days.

-The Edna Ittner Pediatric Research Support Fund, which awards grants for the study of diseases and birth defects of children, is now open for applications.
+The SIDS Research Fund, which awards grants for the benefit and support of SIDS (Sudden Infant Death Syndrome) or related research, is now open for applications.

 - Faculty salary is not allowed

 The SIDS Research Fund will grant one or two awards.

 The proposal must be submitted in accordance with NIH application standards.
 Applications should include: